-- After verifying the documentation received, the insurer(s) confirm receipt of the claim submission - 5 Loss adjusters perform claim assessments and verify the validity of the claims through client information, secondary data sources (e.g. weather statistics and authority reports) or additional inspection assessments/interviews - 6 If additional information is required by the insurer, a new information request is made to the broker or insuree.
-In some situations, the insuree must collect supporting documentation directly from secondary data sources - After concluding claim assessments, the loss adjuster within each insurer reaches a conclusion about the claim - 8 If the claim is approved, payment to the insuree is initiated via an insurer's claims agent
+- Insuree reports loss and claims restitution from an insurer (and After verifying the documentation received, the insurer(s) confirm receipt of the claim submission - 5 Loss adjusters perform claim assessments and verify the validity of the claims through client information, secondary data sources (e.g. - weather statistics and authority reports) or additional inspection assessments/interviews - If additional information is required by the insurer, a new information request is made to the broker or insuree.
+In some situations, the insuree must collect supporting documentation directly from secondary data sources - After concluding claim assessments, the loss adjuster within each insurer reaches a conclusion about the claim reinsurance)